1906, March 5

 1923, February 21

-The Society of the Alumni was incorporated under the leadership of William and Mary President Julian A.C.
+The Society of the Alumni was incorporated under the leadership of William & Mary President Julian A.C.
 Chandler.
 The incorporation created a board of managers to guide the society's progress and also inaugurated efforts to accumulate alumni records and files systematically.

 Monroe Hall, named for James Monroe, fifth President of the United States and an alumnus, opened as a men's dormitory.